Professor Alastair J Sloan

 Oct 1997 – Dec 1999: Postdoctoral Research Fellow, The University of Birmingham, School of Dentistry

-BDS: Oral Ecosystems (dental anatomy and oral and craniofacial biology).
+BDS: Oral Ecosystems (Dental Anatomy, Oral Physiology, Developmental Biology, and Oral and Craniofacial biology).

 Research Network Wales Life Sciences Bridging Fund - Towards the Commercialization of Dual Action Mucoadhesive Patches to Treat Periodontal Diseases.
 C Heard, AJ Sloan.
 2017-2018; £75,000